-Here are a few more ways how dash cams and the valuable information they gather are benefiting the trucking industry.
+Here are a few ways how truck dash cams and the valuable information they gather are benefiting the trucking industry.

 Potentially lower insurance rates

-Installing dash cams sends insurance firms a clear sign that you are serious about fleet safety.
+Installing truck dash cams sends insurance firms a clear sign that you are serious about fleet safety.

-According to a recent study, passenger vehicles are at fault in almost 85% of truck-passenger vehicle accidents, yet commercial drivers are more likely to take the blame.
-That’s a problem.
+According to a study, passenger vehicles are at fault in almost 85 percent of truck-passenger vehicle collisions, yet commercial drivers are more likely to take the blame.

 This lopsided blame can quickly add up.
 According to the FMCSA, the average cost of a large truck crash is about $91,000.
 A crash with injuries costs almost $200,000.
 For owner-operators and small fleets, any incident could stop your business in its tracks.

 Truck dash cams allow fleet managers to see the road through the truck driver’s eyes and capture video evidence.
 No more he said she said — just facts.
 This may help reduce many false claims and potential liabilities.
 With video, you can see exactly what happened and exonerate drivers if they aren’t at fault.